-LoRaWAN (Long Range modulation Wide Area Network) is the fusion of LoRa (Long Range modulation) and LPWAN (Low Power Wide Area Network) and it has the data transference between devices with a low data rate and the advantages of a large range and a low power consumption.
+LoRaWAN (Long Range modulation Wide Area Network) is the fusion of LoRa (Long Range modulation) and LPWAN (Low Power Wide Area Network) and it has the data transference between devices with low data rate and the advantages of a large range and low power consumption.
 We do not have to confuse it with LoRa!
 LoRa is the type of modulation in the communication and LoRaWAN is a protocol applied above LoRa.
 If we compare them with OSI layer model: LoRa is in the Physical Layer whereas LoRaWAN is located between Presentation, Session and Transport Layers.

 Most used communications in each Industry Sector